aflemm/andrew-website/content/app-privacy-policy.md

 In the future, I may sell to, buy, merge with, or partner with other businesses.
 In such transactions, user information may be among the transferred assets.

 # Changes to this policy
-If I decide to change our privacy policy, we will post those changes on this page.
+If I decide to change our privacy policy, I will post those changes on this page.

 Summary of changes so far:

-- February 9, 2020: First published.
+- February 9, 2020: First published
+- February 11, 2022: Added 'Mac' to the list of platforms covered by this policy